rkuma183/wilsonmar.github.io/_posts/2016-08-06-github-hooks.md

 0. Select Configure from the menu.
 0. In v2, under Build Triggers, Check "GitHub project".

-   In v1, scroll to "Scource Code Management".
+   In v1, scroll to "Source Code Management".
 Check "Git".

 0. Specify the Project URL.
 0. Check "Build when a change is pushed to GitHub".